jef586/alkemy/README.md

 This part of seed create ten members with all information nedeed to test the endpoints of the Members controller.

-### News instances
+### Posts instances

-This part of seed create an user with administrator role and ten news to test the endpoints of the News controller.
+This part of seed create an user with administrator role and ten posts to test the endpoints of the Posts controller.

 ### Commentaries instances